jordipbou/sloth/README.md

 * Quotations at bytecode level.
 * Relatively fast interpreter.
 * Ability to add C function extensions.
+* No dictionary/words/symbols needed at bytecode level.

+## Architecture

+* Bytecode is represented with normal strings (ASCII 32-127)
+* Data Stack (CELL values)
+* Return Stack (BYTE* values)
+* 26 available bytecodes for extensions (A-Z)
+  * Each bytecode extension can be extended to use more bytecodes as needed
+* Input/output thru 2 user defined key/emit functions

 ## Bytecode

     // Literals